Our students' association is an organisation built around supporting students.

 The Students' Association is also responsible for organising events in Welcome Week and throughout the year, from language cafes to silent discos and food fairs.

-EUSA provides free and confidential guidance to students on everything ranging from academic issues to financial assistance through the Advice Place.
+The Students' Association provides free and confidential guidance to students on everything ranging from academic issues to financial assistance through the Advice Place.
 It also specifically represents postgraduate students by connecting postgraduate initiatives across the University and organising events to provide networking opportunities.